hadikhanian/bina-woocommerce-payment/README.md

 # Bina WooCommerce Payment Gateway

-This is a PHP Package for Payment Gateway Integration.
-This package supports `PHP 7.2+`.
+This plugin will help you connect all Iranian, cryptocurrency, and international payment gateways to your WooCommerce store with just in one plugin.
+This plugin supports `PHP 7.2+`.

 Thanks a lot [shetabit/multipay](https://github.com/shetabit/multipay) package.
+We are very grateful to [shetabit/multipay](https://github.com/shetabit/multipay) package for being used in this extension.
+Please support it.

 > This plugin works with multiple drivers, (#list-of-available-drivers) (below list).